eXascaleInfolab/mobility_dashcom/README.md

     - "1.3843 m/s" is the person's speed estimated from the distance and time.
     - The line can also contain other information, for example:
         - "[INFO:LONG]" - is displayed if the time since the last reading has exceeded 1 minute, this normally indicates long idle time without movement.
-        - "[WARN:SPEED]" - is displayed if registered speed is higher than 2.5 m/s, since it's at the limit of human walking speed, usually it represents inaccuracies of readings (different base stations etc).
+        - "[WARN:SPEED]" - is displayed if registered speed is higher than 2.5 m/s, since it is at the limit of human walking speed, usually it represents inaccuracies of readings (different base stations etc).

 ___

-### Tools:
+### Techniques:

 - Geographical distance calculation from the coordinates, implementation according to "Spherical Earth projected to a plane" formula: https://en.wikipedia.org/wiki/Geographical_distance#Spherical_Earth_projected_to_a_plane
 - Detection of a point inside a convext polygon.